pyrsia/pyrsia/docs/setup_on_macosx.md

 You will need to restart Docker Desktop.
 Once restarted you should be able to pull docker images through Pyrsia
+## pull alpine

-# pull alpine and make sure it's not in local docker cache:
+first make sure alpine is not in local docker cache, then pull alpine:
 ```
 docker rmi alpine # remove alpine from local docker cache
 docker pull alpine